Supporting the wellbeing of children

 What I didn’t anticipate was how much Squiggle would benefit my wife and me – and in turn our friends and their families!
 Before we knew it the kids were asking to 'Squiggle Grandma and Grandad' and we suddenly found an hour or so a day of "virtual" childcare while we worked from home in lockdown.

 Nothing can replace the physical time kids spend with their friends and families, but at a time when connection and hugs are so limited, I hope Squiggle can help.

 Word on the street

 Squiggle has been enjoyed by many people already.
 This is what they said:

 Squiggle has allowed my kids to have hour long calls with their grandparents instead of 5 minutes.
 Free childcare!

 I love seeing my grandchildren and their big smiling faces when we play Squiggle together.

 Grandmother of four

 I love playing Squiggle with my friends.
-I'm the best at noughts and crosses now!
+I'm the best at tic-tac-toe now!

-My children are so much more engaged when they play Squiggle compared to Zoom.
+My kids are so much more engaged when they play Squiggle compared to Zoom.
 It's lovely to see.